The Boss's Son

 With my pen picked up, I began to write.

 Snow, mountains, ice, and plenty of forest.
-All I had seen in the past time of my existence.
+All I saw in the past time of my existence.
 It still seemed to be a blur.
 A betrayal, knives to my chest, and then waking up in the forest are the last things remembered.

 I took a quick look around everywhere to see where I was.
 The Tavon Bogd Mountain Range is where I discovered my current location was.

-Now after struggling for the longest time, I finally sustained a built home so that I could at least survive.
+Now after struggling for the longest time, I finally manage to construct home so that I could at least survive.

 Every single day I question why I am still here.